hrezvan/bzp-app-webGIS/README.md

 This project a Web-GIS app which is developed using react and leflet js. leaflet is an open source JavaScript library used to build web mapping applications.

-This is a responsiv app and has been connected to the backend for authentication and authorization. the CSS Framework of this app is ant-design(antd).
+This is a responsive app and has been connected to the backend for authentication and authorization. the CSS Framework of this app is ant-design (antd).

 ## Components